 What’s the difference?
 Why do people keep comparing them?

 Both Li Ziqi (李子柒) and Dianxi Xiaoge (滇西小哥) focus on cooking traditional Chinese dishes using home-grown ingredients.
-They also stick with traditional methods to prepare everything, without modern kitchen equipment.
-And they both live in rural farming villages.
+They also stick with traditional methods to prepare everything, meaning no modern kitchen equipment, and they both live in rural farming villages.

 So basically, they have exactly the same concept: Present authentic Chinese culture and traditions via cooking.